Tips on Managing the Email Blizzard

 could write a long letter telling you about her latest marriage crisis

 asking advice.
-These and other personal
+These and other

-time.
+time).
 Some companies consider it

 stealing to use your “company time” for personal emails just as much as it